One-step learning algorithm selection for classification via convolutional neural networks: Experimental Results

 \subsection{Construction of the Classifier Selection Model}

-We simulated a total of 50,000 tabular datasets with five different patterns (10,000 datasets each).
-Each dataset consisted of tuples in the form $\{({\bf x}_1,y_1),\ldots,({\bf x}_m,y_m)\}$, where ${\bf x}_i\in \mathbb{R}^{n}$ and $y_i=\{-1,1\}$ for $i=1,\ldots,m$.
-The supervised learning task consists of predicting the right pattern of the datasets (i.e., a multiclass problem), and the inputs are two-class datasets of size $m=1000$, in which the two classes are perfectly balanced.
+A total of 50,000 tabular datasets were simulated with five different patterns ($C=5$, $M=10,000$ datasets each).
 Five two-dimensional patterns that act as classes for the meta-learner were defined: a linear pattern (C1), an XOR pattern (C2), a two-moons pattern (C3), a ``sandwich'' pattern (C4), and a quadratic pattern (C5).
-The following two-dimensional patterns were defined: \begin{itemize} \item \textbf{Class 1 - linear pattern:} We combine two Gaussian functions, one for each class, varying the mean and standard deviation of each Gaussian to create different overlap and noise conditions. \item \textbf{Class 2 - XOR pattern:} We combine four Gaussian functions, two for each class, varying the mean and standard deviation of each Gaussian to create different overlap and noise conditions.
+The following two-dimensional patterns were defined:

+\begin{itemize} \item \textbf{Class 1 - linear pattern:} Two Gaussian functions are combined, one for each class, varying the mean and standard deviation of each Gaussian to create different overlap and noise conditions. \item \textbf{Class 2 - XOR pattern:} Four Gaussian functions are combined, two for each class, varying the mean and standard deviation of each Gaussian to create different overlap and noise conditions.
 The four Gaussians shape the well-known XOR pattern related to the exclusive disjunction logical operation.
-This nonlinear pattern is also known as ``checkerboard''. \item \textbf{Class 3 - ``Two moons'' pattern:} This well-known synthetic dataset constructs a swirl pattern that is shaped like two moons.
-We vary the conditions in terms of noise and overlap. \item \textbf{Class 4 - ``Sandwich'' pattern:} We simulate samples using one Gaussian function interspersed with two other Gaussians related to a second class.
+This nonlinear pattern is also known as ``checkerboard''. \item \textbf{Class 3 - ``Two moons'' pattern:} This well-known synthetic dataset constructs a swirl pattern shaped like two moons.
+The conditions are varied in terms of noise and overlap. \item \textbf{Class 4 - ``Sandwich'' pattern:} Samples are simulated using one Gaussian function interspersed with two other Gaussians related to a second class.
 This results in a nonlinear pattern in the form of a ``sandwich''.
-We vary the mean and standard deviation of each Gaussian distribution to create different overlap and noise conditions. \item \textbf{Class 5 - Quadratic pattern:} We simulate samples based on two quadratic functions, one for each class, with a marginal overlap.
-We vary the conditions in terms of noise and overlap. \end{itemize}
+The mean and standard deviation of each Gaussian distribution are varied to create different overlap and noise conditions. \item \textbf{Class 5 - Quadratic pattern:} Samples are simulated based on two quadratic functions, one for each class, with a marginal overlap.
+The conditions are varied in terms of noise and overlap. \end{itemize}

 Figure \ref{Fig:1} shows the five simulated patterns.